Chart Color Schemes

 Health performance in Murray is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Murray faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 57% (~1,511 people) have private health cover, compared to 52.7% across the rest of WA.
+The rate of private health cover is high at approximately 57%, covering around 1,556 people in total, compared to 52.7% across the rest of WA.

 Frequently Asked Questions - Health